Skip to main content

 When/Why

-Implement DDM Configurations in FileWave 15.5 when you aim to:
+Use DDM Configurations in FileWave 15.5 or later when you need to:

 • Modernize Device Management: Adopt Apple’s latest device management methodology to stay current with industry advancements.